-- Weep holes for water drainage shall be oval, not round.
+- Shop floors slope away from equipment and hydraulic lift shafts, toward adequately sized drains (not less than 2"), and are connected to the appropriate treatment system. - Weep holes for water drainage shall be oval, not round.
 This applies to windows, siding, and other surfaces subject to water. - For interior equipment protection along GSE (tug) travel pathways, 13" high concrete curbs with angle iron embedments at the top exposed corner with removable 12" x 12" timbers are strongly recommended rather than bull rails except at BHS make-up devices.
-At BHS makeup devices, 6" high raised concrete walkways should be installed for ergonomics and the protection of personnel. - Outdoor equipment subject to damage by freezing shall be heat traced and insulated or installed in a hot box enclosure sufficient in size to allow full access for maintenance. - Provide WiFi and cell phone coverage without.
+At BHS makeup devices, 6" high raised concrete walkways should be installed for ergonomics and the protection of personnel. - Outdoor equipment subject to damage by freezing shall be heat traced and insulated or installed in a hot box enclosure sufficient in size to allow full access for maintenance. - Provide WiFi and cell phone coverage in areas without.
 Do not degrade existing coverage. - Radio coverage is required in all spaces.
 Do not degrade existing radio coverage. - Salvage materials shall be identified in the 90% design drawing submittals and approved by the Port.